SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot/copilot-ai-capabilities.md

   - capabilities
 ---

-Prophecy Data Copilot provides suggestions from an AI model as you develop your data Pipelines.
+Prophecy Data Copilot provides suggestions from an AI model as you develop your data Pipelines and Models.
 You can view and incorporate suggestions directly within the Prophecy visual editor and code editor.
 Data Copilot makes suggestions for your entire Pipeline, for a single Gem (transformation), and even for individual expressions within each Gem.

 ## Supported AI capabilities by engine